Al Wahadinah

 Al Wahadinah (الوهادنه), Khirbet Mar Elias or Khirbet al Wahadneh is a village in the Ajloun Governorate, Jordan.
 Along with Al Hashimiyya and Halawah, it makes up the Ash Shefa Municipality.
 It has a large Christian population and contains both a Catholic and an Eastern Orthodox church.

 The village is on a slight hill overlooking the windswept olive groves of Ajloun, in the valley of the Yarmuk River and is an important site in early Christianity.
 It is also the home town of Elijah.
 The village also boasts Tel Mar Elias, one of the largest Byzantine churches in Jordan and an ancient site of pilgrimage, worship and interfaith coexistence.

+Name

+Father Bassam Issa, a monk from the Latin Monastery in the village, mentions that the original name of Khirbet Al-Wahadneh was Unaybah al-Murtadda.
+Several theories explain this name: it may be linked to grapes, which symbolize joy in ancient religions, have spiritual meaning in Christianity, and are associated with paradise in Islam.
+Later, the name became Khirbeh (meaning “ruin”), likely due to the presence of ancient ruins.
+While Sheikh Ali Al-Fallah suggests it reflects the village’s resistance to invasions due to its strategic location.
+Another theory links the name to wuhad, meaning elevated lands overlooking the area, matching the village's geography.
+Additionally, a historical account claims the name came from a tribe called Banu Wahdan, which later evolved into Al-Wahadneh.